Vince-0/MSTeams-FreePBX/README.md

 # MSTeams-FreePBX
-- MS Teams compatible PJSIP NAT module for FreePBX
+## MS Teams compatible PJSIP NAT module for FreePBX

+Compiles Asterisk from source for a modified PJSIP NAT module compatible with MSTeams and install into FreePBX Asterisk.
+Install Letsencrypt SSL using acme.sh

 Author https://github.com/Vince-0